CDR

 What information should I have ready when I call?

-Have these ready: facility name and address, contact name and direct phone, equipment type (loading dock leveler, overhead door, roll-up, high-speed, dock seal, restraint, etc.), brand and model if known, a brief description of what is failing, urgency (down now / today / this week / planned), and one or two photos if possible.
+Have these ready: facility name and address, contact name and direct phone, equipment type (loading dock leveler, overhead door, commercial garage door, roll-up, high-speed, dock seal, restraint, etc.), brand and model if known, a brief description of what is failing, urgency (down now / today / this week / planned), and one or two photos if possible.
 The more specific the intake, the faster a servicing provider can confirm request fit, estimated arrival window, likely parts needs, and next steps before service is scheduled.

 What happens after I submit the form?